 Endocrinology, Diabetes & Metabolism Case Reports is an online-only, open-access publication.
 Expenses incurred for online submission, peer review, production, online hosting, archiving and marketing are covered by a publishing fee.
 This publishing fee will only become payable upon acceptance of a manuscript and needs to be paid for an article to proceed to publication.

-The publication fee is £399*, and is payable upon article acceptance.
-Members of endorsing societies enjoy a special publication fee of just £319*.
+The publication fee is £475*, and is payable upon article acceptance.
+Members of endorsing societies enjoy a special publication fee discount 20-25% on the full APC.
+For full details, please contact the editorial office.

 Supplementary data exceeding the bounds of the manuscript may be submitted for online publication.
 There are no charges for colour figures or supplementary data.